By Renee Ciulla

 Cantelmo (who simultaneously provided entertaining farm commentary while calculating seeding rates for winter greens in greenhouse beds during our interview) warns that New Hampshire winter markets might be at risk of failing from their own success.
 More and more small New Hampshire towns want their own farmers’ market, running the risk of hurting overall sales for farmers since the number of consumers is not increasing at the same rate.
 But Cantelmo is undeterred.
 This winter Heron Pond Farm will sell at several New Hampshire markets including Raymond, Rye, Rollinsford and Exeter, and driving to a market in Somerville, Massachusetts.

 In Bozeman, Montana, where Jack Frost can drop over 80 inches of snow from October through May, farmers banded together to form a winter market cooperative four years ago.
 The market, which is held every other weekend from October until April, is supplied by 11 farmers and ranchers and is conveniently located downtown in the Emerson Art Center.
-Vendors offer storage crops, fresh greens, meats, cheese, soaps, fibers and value-added products made from local ingredients, but market manager Mary Shaad says people still have a hard time believing local foods are available in the depths of winter.
-“Many hear ‘winter farmers market’ and think ‘craft market,’” says Shaad.
+Vendors offer storage crops, fresh greens, meats, cheese, soaps, fibers and value-added products made from local ingredients, but market manager Mary Schaad says people still have a hard time believing local foods are available in the depths of winter.
+“Many hear ‘winter farmers market’ and think ‘craft market,’” says Schaad.
 “We have to remind people that locally grown and raised products are available year round.”